 This is where things get complicated as the recognised business valuation methods include: P:E ratios or multipliers, discounted cash flows, entry cost, industry rule of thumb and asset based valuation methods.
-Although a minefield for the uninitiated, the trick is to understand the most appropriate method(s) for the type of business being valued.
-Further information on how businesses are valued is available from the following link by Clicking Here.
+Although a minefield for the uninitiated, it is important to understand the most appropriate method(s) for the type of business being valued.
+Information different valuation methods can be found by Clicking Here.

 What’s the Starting Point for a Business Valuation Report?

 The starting point in producing a business valuation report is to work from full sets of statutory accounts, preferably covering the last 3 years of trading, up to date management accounts and a budget or forecast for the current year.
 The Valuer will often have quite detailed questions and will need to know if any exceptional costs are likely to keep recurring or if just a “one-off”.
 As most business owners either pay themselves too little money or too much, the Valuer will need to understand what a realistic figure would be for someone running the business, to ensure that the valuation report provides a fair and realistic figure.
 Other points to consider are type of business, spread of turnover, types of customers, years of trading, depreciation, trade marks, IP, key employees, future business potential and so on!